Art & Design

 The closest train station is Kobuchizawa Station on the JR Chuo Main Line.

-Kobuchizawa Station is accessible by express rail services from Tokyo Station, Shinjuku Station, and nearby Chuo Line stations in Yamanashi and neighboring Nagano prefectures.
+Kobuchizawa Station is accessible by limited express rail services from Tokyo Station, Shinjuku Station, and nearby Chuo Line stations in Yamanashi and neighboring Nagano prefectures.

 The museum won the Yamanashi Cultural Prize of Architecture in 2007